Interoperability: the backbone of any thriving EV charging network.

 That's where open standards come in.
 Designed to eliminate silos and future-proof infrastructure, they're essential for scaling EV charging networks smartly and sustainably.
 Among them, the Open Charge Point Protocol (OCPP) stands out as the go-to framework for enabling communication between charging stations and backend systems.

-OCPP is an open standard, meaning anyone can develop applications that use it.
-However, it is not a mandatory industry requirement—while the OCA highly recommends its use, EVSE manufacturers are not obligated to produce OCPP-compliant hardware.
+OCPP is one of the most popular EV charging protocols, and an open standard, meaning anyone can develop applications that use it.
+However, it is not a mandatory industry requirement; while the OCA highly recommends its use, EVSE manufacturers are not obligated to produce OCPP-compliant hardware.

 Key operations covered by OCPP include:

-- Billing information: Transfers charging event data to the backend system for user billing.
+- Billing information, to transfer charging event data to the backend system for user billing.

-- Real-time data transfer to CSMS: Enables CPOs to monitor station statuses (e.g., in-use, faulted).
+- Real-time data transfer to CSMS, to enable CPOs to monitor station statuses (e.g., in-use, faulted).

 - Issue recognition and alerts.